stanfordnlp/CoreNLP/doc/tagger/README.txt

   run the Stanford POS Tagger.
 The two jar files are identical.
 You can use either the one with a version (date) indication or without, as you prefer.

-lib

-  A directory containing dependencies for the Stanford POS Tagger.

 src

-  A directory containing the Java 1.8 source code for the Stanford POS Tagger distribution.
+  A directory containing the Java 1.5 source code for the Stanford POS Tagger distribution.

 build.xml, Makefile